 Have Your Say

 Have you visited Kaewakapu Beach?
 What are your thoughts on it?
 How were the conditions?
 What did you do there, Did you go snorkeling?
-We would love to hear your experiences of the beach, so just fire away in the comments and let us know and if you have any questions again just fire away.
+We would love to hear about your experiences of the beach, so just fire away in the comments and let us know and if you have any questions again just fire away.